harry-lons/runsum-be-nonorg/RENDER_DEPLOY.md

 ## Prerequisites
 - GitHub account with this repo pushed
 - Render account (free) at https://render.com
-- Oracle wallet files (locally, NOT in git)
+- Oracle Autonomous Database configured for TLS (not mTLS)

 ## Step 1: Create Web Service on Render